Terms of Engagement

 We will represent and advise you on all legal matters that properly fall within the scope of your instructions.

-We will normally set out our understanding of those instructions in an engagement or initial reporting letter.
+We will normally set out our understanding of those instructions in a confirmation of engagement or initial reporting communication.
 If you have any comments on what we say, please let us know as soon as you can.
 It is important that good communication, and a shared understanding of your instructions and expectations, be established at the outset.

 If, and to the extent, agreed at the outset or during the course of a matter, but not otherwise, our services will include legal advice on tax-related issues.